raghavrastogi/Verilog_Design_Files/README.md

 # Verilog_Design_Files

-Digital Design Files coded in Verilog
+## Digital Design Files.

+This project contains some digital design files with their testbenches coded in Verilog.

-1 D Flip Flop Synchronous type with testbench.
+- D-Flip Flop Synchronous type with testbench.